zeitwork/zeitwork/internal/edgeproxy/README.md

 ### Certificate Management

 1. **On Startup**:
+   - Configure on-demand TLS with verification check
-   - Load all verified domains from database
+   - Only verified domains (`verified_at IS NOT NULL`) can obtain certificates
-   - **Immediately** start certificate acquisition for all domains needing certificates
-   - Start background loop to check for new domains every hour

-2. **Certificate Acquisition** (with Rate Limiting):
+2. **Certificate Acquisition** (On-Demand via TLS-ALPN-01):
-   - Query database for domains where `verified_at IS NOT NULL` and certificate is missing/expiring
-   - Process domains sequentially with configurable delay between each (default 3s)
-   - Rate limiting prevents hitting Let's Encrypt's 300 orders per 3 hours limit
-   - For each domain:
+   - When first HTTPS request arrives for a domain:
-     - Update status to "pending"
+     1. DecisionFunc checks if domain is verified in database
-     - Use certmagic to obtain certificate via TLS-ALPN-01 challenge
+     2. If verified, certmagic obtains certificate via TLS-ALPN-01 during TLS handshake
-     - Update status to "active" on success or "failed" on error
-     - Store certificate in PostgreSQL
+     3. Certificate cached in memory and stored in PostgreSQL
+     4. Subsequent requests use cached certificate (instant)
+   - No proactive acquisition needed - certificates obtained as needed
+   - No rate limiting concerns - only obtains when requested

 3. **Certificate Storage**:
    - Certificates stored in `certmagic_data` table (base64 encoded)